Thank you for visiting my website.

 Join me in discussing the definition-resistant musical tradition we call jazz through my perspective as a young trombonist and aspiring jazz historian.

-To support the work I do to make sure that my writing is accessible online, please feel free to contribute using the link in the right-hand column.
+To support the work I do to make sure that my writing is accessible online, please contribute using the link in the right-hand column.